Albrook Mall

+History

 The mall was opened in 2002 on the site of Albrook Air Force Base, which had been a United States Air Force base in the former Panama Canal Zone.
 It is located beside the city's main bus station and the Marcos A. Gelabert domestic airport.

 The mall contains about 400 businesses and receives up to 50,000 visitors per day.
 Approximately 25% of the visitors are foreigners.
 The mall provides employment for around 10,000 people.
 Businesses include a cinema, restaurants, supermarkets, clothing retailers, pharmacies, travel agents, hairdressers, fitness center, bowling, and children's play areas.

 On 13 March 2013, a fire broke out.
 While no one was injured, damage was caused to 60 shops, resulting in losses of approximately $ 15 million.
 The damage was exacerbated by the lack of fire sprinklers, which had not been installed when the mall was opened, since they weren't mandatory at the time of construction.